Modern apartment or condo building with balconies and skylights surrounded by trees.

 Finding an affordable place to live can be difficult, especially if you’re renting.
 When combined with utilities and other necessary expenses, rent can put a serious strain on your monthly budget.

-The costs associated with renting are the reason many people seek out rent-controlled properties when searching for a place to live.
-Rent control aims to make rent more affordable by preventing landlords from raising rent prices to overly high levels.
+The costs associated with renting are the reason many people seek rent-controlled properties when looking for a place to live.
+Rent control aims to improve housing affordability by preventing landlords from raising rent prices to overly high levels.

 There’s more to rent control than meets the eye, however.
 Let’s take a look at how the program works, how to find rent-controlled apartments and other ways to secure affordable housing.